Team

 David Zbíral

-David is the author and principal investigator of the DISSINET project.
-He focuses on inquisitorial records from Occitania, Lombardy, and Tuscany (1230s-1320s).
-His special interest is the situational emergence and transmission of institutions in social interaction, such as rituals, norms, and organizational forms.
-He is also interested in spatial patterns of dissent, such as the spatial distribution of rituals and the mobility of dissident ministers.
+David (Ph.D. in the Study of Religions from Masaryk University, 2008) is the lead author and principal investigator of the DISSINET project.
+He focuses on inquisitorial records from Languedoc and Lombardy (1230s-1320s) to make sense of the situational emergence, transmission, and functioning of rituals, beliefs, and organizational forms of dissident religious cultures.
+He is also interested in the spatial patterns of dissent, such as the spatial distribution of rituals and the mobility of dissident ministers, and in the discursive qualities of deposition narratives.

 Tomáš Hampejs

-Tomáš is a data analyst, programmer, and computational social and cognitive science enthusiast.
+Tomáš (Ph.D. in the Study of Religions from Masaryk University, 2020) is a data analyst, programmer, and computational social and cognitive science enthusiast.
 He devises and maintains the digital infrastructure for data collection in the DISSINET project and designs various tools for data transformation.
 He is interested in social scientific theory, the formalized modelling of complex phenomena, and bridging the social and the cognitive aspects of religion.

 Associates